-Using diatomaceous earth (DE) as a structural treatment is possible but wash and dry the storage and equipment before using for pulses.
-This will ensure the DE doesn't discolour the grain surface.
-Diatomaceous earth is an amorphous silica commercially known as Dryacide® and acts by absorbing the insect's cuticle or protective waxy exterior, causing death by desiccation.
+Using diatomaceous earth (DE) as a structural treatment is possible.
+Diatomaceous earth is an amorphous silica commercially known as Dryacide® that acts by absorbing the insect's cuticle or protective waxy exterior, causing death by desiccation.
 If applied correctly with complete coverage in a dry environment, DE can provide up to 12 months of protection for storages and equipment.

-If unsure, check with the grain buyer before using any product that will come in contact with the stored grain. $^{21}$
+If unsure, check with the grain buyer before using any product that will come in contact with the stored grain. $^{\rm 11}$